andraantariksa/parkee-pinjambuku/README.md

   - POST `admin/login` - Admin login
   - GET `admin/transactions` - Get borrowed books [9]
   - POST `admin/books` - Create books [1]

+---

+Note:

+Due to the time limit, I was unable to finish the admin UI in react.
+You can use backend admin as a workaround http://localhost:8080/admin/